Preparing for Surgery

 - Your child’s bowel may need to be cleared of stool before the surgery.
 Your doctor will give you bowel clean-out instructions for your child.

-- The nurse will call you 48 hours (2 days) prior to the surgery date.
+- Same day surgery will call you 24-48 hours (1-2 days) prior to the surgery date.
 They will discuss:

 - Rules about eating and drinking to prepare for surgery

 - Which hospital location to be at for the surgery

 - When you need to arrive at the hospital

 - Talk with the doctor if your child takes any medicine.
 Do not give your child any medicine on the morning of surgery unless your child’s doctor tells you to.

 - On the day of surgery, your child will have an exam by the health care team to make sure your child is ready for surgery.

 The surgery takes about two hours.
 Your child will be asleep during this time.
 The doctor will take the appendix and bring it up to the belly button.
 From there, the surgeon attaches it to the skin at the belly button.
 A one-way valve is made out of your child’s own tissue.
 This helps to keep stool from coming out of the small opening made in the belly.

 Prior to the surgery, the surgeon will have a discussion with you and your child to decide on the tube that is left in the new Malone site.
 Majority of patients will come out with a tube stitched in place.
 The surgeon will remove the stitches later in clinic and teach self-catheterization.
 Some patients will want to have a miniace or chait tube in place instead of self accessing.
 The surgeon can either place those devices at the time of surgery or in clinic later.

 - Your child will stay in the hospital for about two days after surgery.
 Your child’s nurse will show you how to give the enema through the Malone before you leave the hospital.